erland-beam/erland/README.md

 ### Cargo

+> ⚠️ You must have installed Erlang, Elixir and
+> Gleam before installing. ⚠️

 Erland is already published on [crates.io](https://crates.io/crates/erland).
-You must have install
+You can install with Cargo:

 ```bash
 cargo install erland